siacavazzi/Cassini-Project/README.md

 * 200

 ### mosaic: TRUE or FALSE
 Whether or not to clear the image background for a new frame.
 When a target body does not fit within Cassini's FOV the spacecraft often took mosaic images.
 Enable this for large bodies such as Saturn or Jupiter, especially when using the narrow FOV camera.
 When enabled a processed image will be drawn on top of the previous images.
+If this explaination is confusing please refer to part [5] of the diagram below the what does it do?? section.
 Example inputs:
 * TRUE
 * FALSE